noshankjain/Urban-Pulse/README.md

 # 🏙️ Urban Pulse – Global Real-Time IoT Sensor Network

-**Urban Pulse** is an end-to-end data engineering platform for real-time environmental monitoring.
+**Urban Pulse** is an end to end data engineering platform for real time environmental monitoring.
 It simulates, processes, and visualizes live IoT sensor streams from major cities around the world.

 Built using **Mage AI, RabbitMQ (MQTT)**, and a **Streamlit live dashboard**, it converts raw sensor data into actionable insights, tracking **Air Quality Index (AQI)** and **Temperature** globally.